AdrianOrcik/HowTo/README.md

 :pencil: How to prototyped new UI screens faster?
 ---------
 :warning: Issue
-- A lot of popups need to be updated depending on the game state.
+- A lot of popups need to be updated depending on the game state
-- We didn't have an official pipeline on how don't do screens manually and reduce the duplicity of similar prefabs.
+- We didn't have an official pipeline on how don't do screens manually and reduce the duplicity of similar prefabs
-- Our pipeline forced us to build similar prefabs and reference to screens.
+- Our pipeline forced us to build similar prefabs and reference to screens

 :bulb: Solution
-- Create a modular UI prefab-based system that is able to build UI screens defined by code run time.
+- Create a modular UI prefab-based system that is able to build UI screens defined by code run time
-- Prefab holder keep references on unified prefabs based on category such as atomic, groups, popups.
+- Prefab holder keep references on unified prefabs based on category such as atomic, groups, popups
-- Ability to define screen template and change runtime depends on our needs and game states.
+- Ability to define screen template and change runtime depends on our needs and game states

 :white_check_mark: Features
 - Modular UI prefabs